 The best way to feature UGC on Instagram, though?
 Short-form video.

-Consider how Reels are booming in popularity right now.
+Consider how Reels are booming right now.
 The current Instagram algorithm can’t seem to get enough of ‘em.
 That’s why featuring UGC in Instagram Reels is so effective.
 In this post, you’ll learn: